Embracing Digital Transformation for the Future of Travel

 Real-World Applications of Cognitive Computing

 Cognitive computing is no longer simply science fiction.
 A combination of IoT, data and machine learning allows sophisticated travel companies to pre-empt the options that fit with your travel goals before you even know it.
-Cognitive computing is based upon historical data, previous search, and the information a customer inputs into their profile.
+Cognitive computing is based upon historical data, previous searches, and the information a customer inputs into their profile.
 The most sophisticated travel tools and software can compute this information.
-After that, it can automatically narrow down trip options and even entire packages with no input from the customer.
-This kind of technology is at the higher end of an IT professional’s capabilities.
+After that, it can automatically narrow down trip options and even entire packages without input from the customer.
+This technology is at the higher end of an IT professional’s capabilities.
 Therefore, companies committed to digital transformation in this direction will need to be ready for significant investment to achieve success with cognitive computing.

 Omnichannel Sales and Marketing for the Travel Industry